TheJorgeSchmidt/oysters/README.md

 https://www.fisheries.noaa.gov/foss/f?p=215:2:6766915422114

 ### data/processed contains three files that are the cleaned up and filtered version of the raw data:
- - production_by_year_ep.rds contains the nationwide data for eastern and pacific oysters;
+ - landings_by_year.rds contains the nationwide data for 1950 - 2024;
- - production_by_year_fl.rds contains the florida data for its eastern and weatern coasts; and
+ - imports_by_year.rds contains the import data for 2012 - 2014; and
- - cpi_1950_2024_by_yr.rds contains the annualized cpi data.
+ - cpi_by_yr.rds contains the annualized cpi data from 1950 - 2024.

 ### data/output contains two files that are the result of the analyses:
- - ep_oysters_inflation_adjusted.rds contains the combined nationwide landings and cpi data necessary to calculate inflation-adjusted prices
+ - landings_inflation_adjusted.rds contains the combined nationwide landings and cpi data necessary to calculate inflation-adjusted prices
- - fl_oysters_inflation_adjusted.rds contains the combined Florida landings and cpi data necessary to calculate inflation-adjusted prices
+ - imports_inflation_adjusted.rds contains the imports and cpi data necessary to calculate inflation-adjusted prices

 ## scripts
- - scripts/01_processing contains two scripts that read the raw data, cleans it up, and exports processed data.
+ - scripts/01_processing contains three scripts that read the raw data, cleans it up, and exports processed data.

- - scripts/02_analyses contains two scripts: one calculates inflation-adjusted yearly prices for Eastern and Pacific Oysters, and the other calculates inflation-adjusted yearly prices for landings in Florida's east and west coasts.
+ - scripts/02_analyses contains two scripts: one calculates inflation-adjusted yearly prices for oyster landings, and the other calculates inflation-adjusted yearly prices for oyster imports.

- - scripts/03_contents contains a single script that builds eight figures.
+ - scripts/03_contents contains a single script that builds two figures.

 ## results
-### results/img contains seven images displaying
+### results/img contains two images displaying
- - 1. T
+ - 1. Landings and imports of fresh oysters by weight (2012 - 2024)
+ - 2. Value in inflation-adjusted dollars of landings and imports (2012 - 2024)